 At the time of hire all employees must complete the Employment Eligibility Verification Form (Form I-9) and present documents to verify identity and employment authorization.
 Employees whose immigration status, employment authorization, or employment authorization documents have expired must present new documents that show current employment authorization.
 Employees should file the necessary application or petition sufficiently in advance to ensure that they maintain continuous employment authorization or valid employment authorization documents.
-Contact Chief Human Resources Officer, at 830-778-4045, if you have any questions regarding reverification of employment authorization.
+Contact the Human Resources Director at 830-778-4034, if you have any questions regarding employee verification.
 Failure to verify employment authorization may result in termination.